dbpedia/dbpedia-live-mirror/README.md

     3. `sh bin/ontologySync.sh` script that keeps the DBpedia ontology up-to-date
     4. `sh bin/ontologySync.sh Onetime` script that updates the DBpedia ontology to the latest version and exists

+Jar files are not distributed at the moment but will be on request.

 Dependencies
 =========
   1. Maven 3